gerzsony/LL_BusinessAnalysis/WhatIsBA/quiz.md

 - negotiation
 - communication
 - trustworthiness
-- > facilitation
+- **facilitation**

-In what decade was business analysis formalized as a profession?
+### In what decade was business analysis formalized as a profession?

-    -the 1980s
+- the 1980s
-    -[the 2000s]
+- **the 2000s**
-    -the 1960s
+- the 1960s
-    -the 1940s
+- the 1940s

-In what three ways is the term "business analysis" used?
+### In what three ways is the term "business analysis" used?

-    -in sales, programming, or human resources
+- in sales, programming, or human resources
-    -as a method, philosophy, or marketing tool
+- as a method, philosophy, or marketing tool
-    -[as a profession, competency, or research discipline] -in statistics, economics, or accounting
+- **as a profession, competency, or research discipline**
+- in statistics, economics, or accounting

-What is the role of a business analyst?
+### What is the role of a business analyst?

-    -to create computer networks
+- to create computer networks
-    -to build complex numerical models
+- to build complex numerical models
-    -to calculate the relationship between costs and profits -[to provide a bridge between technical and business viewpoints]
+- to calculate the relationship between costs and profits
+- **to provide a bridge between technical and business viewpoints**

-Paolo is a new graduate from business school.
+### Paolo is a new graduate from business school.
 How can he quickly move into business analysis?

-    -[Pair with a more experienced professional.]
+- **Pair with a more experienced professional.**
-    -Learn about finance and sales.
+- Learn about finance and sales.
-    -Study information technology.
+- Study information technology.

-What is the purpose of research in business analysis?
+### What is the purpose of research in business analysis?

-    -to generate a complete set of requirements
+- to generate a complete set of requirements
-    -[to inform decision-making]
+- **to inform decision-making**
-    -to examine what-if scenarios
+- to examine what-if scenarios
-    -to improve infrastructure
+- to improve infrastructure

-If you are an experienced professional in marketing, what strengths do you bring to business analysis?
+### If you are an experienced professional in marketing, what strengths do you bring to business analysis?

-    -understanding of social media
+- understanding of social media
-    -accounting and statistics
+- accounting and statistics
-    -customer contacts
+- customer contacts
-    -[customer advocacy]
+- **customer advocacy**